The best way to study poetry? With history. If you’re studying American history, you need to study Anne Bradstreet, a Puritan poet.

 Studying poetry is studying the VERY WORDS of real people who lived during the time period you are studying!
-Please take advantage of this rich primary source material by including poetry in your history studies.
+So, please take advantage of this rich primary source material by including poetry in your history studies.
 Most importantly, when you are studying the American Colonial period, don’t miss studying the poetry of Anne Bradstreet.
+Her Puritan Christian faith shined through everything she wrote.

 A point which I should like to bring before the reader is the peculiar part which poetry plays in making us aware of this thought of the ages, including our own. —Charlotte Mason, Vol. 6

-As Charlotte Mason suggests, poetry helps illuminate history for us by letting us peek over the shoulder at the thoughts of those who came before us!
+As Charlotte Mason suggested, poetry helps illuminate history for us by letting us peek over the shoulder at the thoughts of those who came before us!
+So please include it in your history studies.
+And reading Anne Bradstreet’s poetry is especially useful as a shining Puritan example of good character that we want to teach our children to emulate.

 Anne Bradstreet, America’s First Poet

 Anne’s vivid, beautiful poetry is a window into the intentional strength and faith of the Puritan soul in response to the hardship of life in Colonial America.
-Therefore, it’s not only historically beneficial, it’s also a useful perspective to us spiritually.
+Therefore, it’s not only historically beneficial, but it’s also a useful perspective to us spiritually.
+Her courage, love for her family, work ethic, and persistence are character qualities we want for our kids.

 Below is one of Anne’s poignant poems followed by lesson plan ideas to use for your high school-aged students.